ahtalmerp/ahtalmerp/README.md

-- 👋 Hi, I’m Prema from CONTUS
+- 👋 Hi, I’m Prema
-- 👀 I’m interested to know the Different types of Techies
+- 👀 I’m interested to learn iOS advance concepts.
-- 🌱 I’m currently doing HR Recruitement
+- 🌱 I’m currently doing apps in iOS.
-- 💞️ I’m looking to collaborate with IT Professionals for our Product...
+- 💞️ I’m looking to collaborate with iOS teammates.
-- 📫 You can reach me via premlatha.k@contus.in
+- 📫 You can reach me here!!